Jefferson County Child Custody Attorney

 Visitation schedules are considered “parenting time” and can be the most problematic piece of the custody puzzle.
 There are many facets to a parenting time schedule, from deciding regular time, to holidays, to vacations, and more.
 If one parent lives or decides to move out of state, a whole new layer of complexity is added to the framework you are trying to build.
 The most important thing for all parties to keep in mind, no matter how thorny the child custody situation becomes, is to always be at your best in front of the children and to keep their interests in mind first and foremost.

 This is just a basic overview of the custody and visitation issues clients might face.
 Realistically, there are a myriad of items and details to be worked out, either in or out of the courtroom.
-At Plog & Stein, P.C., our attorneys are equally skilled and comfortable in both arenas and will work hard to get you the outcome you deserve in your Jefferson County child custody case.
+At Plog & Stein, P.C., our Jefferson County child custody lawyers are equally skilled and comfortable in both arenas and will work hard to get you the outcome you deserve in your child custody case.

 No one wants to lose precious time with their children over an unworkable custody arrangement.
 We understand how important your children are to you and have helped many residents of Jefferson County fight for their custody rights.
 If you are in the middle of, or preparing for, a custody battle or need modification to your parenting time schedule, the team at Plog & Stein, P.C. has over 60 combined years of experience to bring to bear in your case.
 Set up a consultation with a dedicated member of our team by calling at 303-781-0322 or contact us online.